 There are obvious advantages to 5G use as it relates to speed, latency, and bandwidth.
 Consumers will enjoy faster downloads, reduced social media buffering, 4K mobile phone games, as well as enhanced virtual reality experiences.

-5G also has use cases well beyond consumerism.
-This is the wireless technology that will enable instantaneous transmission of enormous amounts of data, creating a nearly seamless connection between the digital and physical worlds.
+5G also has use cases well beyond consumers.
+This is the wireless technology that will enable the seemingly instantaneous transmission of enormous amounts of data, creating a nearly seamless connection between the digital and physical worlds.